skagedal/blog.skagedal.tech/jekyll/_drafts/02-adding-apis.md

 s.w.a.DelegatingAuthenticationEntryPoint : No match found.
 Using default entry point org.springframework.security.web.authentication.www.BasicAuthenticationEntryPoint@517fbb55
 ```

 Allright, so the first part of this at least makes sense!
-I have protection for [Cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) enabled, and I'm not sending a CSRF token.
+I have protection for [cross-site request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) (CSRF) enabled, and I'm not sending a CSRF token.
 The rest of the output is confusing; it says it's responding with a 403 but I clearly see a 401 as the end result of the call?

-Anyway, I don't think this is relevant to have enabled for the API.
-I'll disable it:
+Anyway, let's just deal with the CSRF stuff.
+I don't think this is relevant to have enabled for the API.[^1] I'll disable it:

 ```java
 public class WebSecurityConfig {